JadeLiu13/BendersDecomposition/README.md

  solveUFLBendersPareto(tol, x_initial, maxIter, verbose)
  ```

- Although the acceleration may reduce the number of iterations of master problem, the compuational time of solving two subproblems will be high.
+ Although the acceleration may reduce the number of iterations of master problem, the compuational time of solving two subproblems may be high.